ggandor/leap.nvim/README.md

 With Leap you can jump to any positions in the visible window / tab page area by entering a 2-character search pattern, and then potentially a "label" character for choosing among multiple matches, similar to Sneak.
-The game-changing idea in Leap is its "clairvoyant" ability: it maps possible futures, and shows you which keys you will need to press _before_ you actually need to do that, so despite the use of target labels, you can keep typing in a continuous manner.
+The game-changing idea in Leap is its "clairvoyant" ability: it maps possible futures, and **shows you which keys you will need to press _before_ you actually need to do that**, so despite the use of target labels, you can keep typing in a continuous manner.

 ### How to use it (TL;DR)